Customer area

 • improve collaboration between engineering, production, and quality departments

-• speed up the product development process
+• accelerate the product development process

 Without a structured system, companies risk file duplication, loss of revision control, and operational inefficiencies.

-When do you need a PDM?
+• When do you need a PDM?

-Companies start considering it when:
+Companies typically start considering a PDM when:

-• they can no longer quickly find technical files
+• they can no longer find technical files quickly

 • production errors occur due to inconsistent data

-• BOMs are not aligned
+• bills of materials are not aligned

-• collaboration between departments is inefficient
+• collaboration between departments becomes inefficient

-Is it better to work with or without a PDM?
+• Is it better to work with or without a PDM?

 With a PDM